outofdesk/outofdesk.github.io/_posts/2020-06-27-simple-and-obvious.md

 image: ""
 ---

 One afternoon on a weekday, I had a meeting with a few people at work to release the last piece of a project that was meant to change the way our clients interacted with the backend systems.
 It was a fairly simple change and was expected to be done in a few minutes.
-Not all people invited were strictly required in the meeting, so while a few joined, others kept an eye on their respective systems for signals and were kept abreast via Slack.
+Not all people invited were strictly required in the meeting, so while a few joined, others kept an eye on their respective systems for signals and were kept abreast of the progress via Slack.

 So there I was, in a room with a few people, talking to a few on a video call, and chatting with a couple more on the side.